rives-io/riv/docs/getting-started.md

 RIVES for instance store all this information in smart contracts in order to verify tape outcomes.

-Tapes can also be very useful while developing games, to check if a gameplay is not impacted while you create new changes in the game, you could just create a test suite of outcard hashes and verify as tests.
+Tapes can also be very useful while developing games, to check if game behavior is not impacted while you create new changes in the game.
+You could create a test suite of tapes along with their respective outcard hashes, to verify if they match while you do cosmetic changes in your game.

 ## Other options

-RIVEMU has many other options, mostly more useful while developing games, you can check `-help` option to see its list.
+RIVEMU has many other options, mostly more useful while developing games, you can check the `-help` option to see its list.
-If you are interested learning more about them, go to the next chapter were we get into actually developing cartridges.
+If you are interested learning more about them, go to the next chapter were we get into actually developing cartridges and learn about many options along the way.